-Admissions criteria for Reception entry: Bisham CE Academy
+3.2.2.
+Oversubscription criteria for Reception entry: Bisham CE Academy

 Please refer to their website for the full admissions policy.
-It is your responsibility to read the full policy on the school's website before making your application
+It is your responsibility to read the full policy on the school's website before making your application.

-School details

-Type of School: Academy

 Address: Church Lane, Bisham, Marlow, SL7 1RW

-DfE code: 868/3010

-Admission number: 30

-Head of school: Mrs H Bain
+Head of school: Mrs E Brookman

-Executive Principal: Mrs Cooke

-Age range: 4 to 11

-SIF required: Yes

-Email: office@bisham.org

-Website: www.bishamcofe.co.uk
+Email: office@bisham.org Website: www.bishamcofe.co.uk

-Telephone: 01628 482910

-A child who is the subject of an education, health and care plan will be admitted to the school named in their plan.
-If the school is oversubscribed each preference will be considered against the academy's oversubscription criteria published below.
+A child who is the subject of an EHCP will be admitted to the school named in his or her plan.
+If the school is oversubscribed each preference will be considered against the academy's oversubscription criteria published below:

-- Looked after children (any child looked after by a local authority in accordance with Section 22 of the Children Act 1989).
-This includes a looked after child or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 'Looked-after Children' (any child looked-after by a local authority in accordance with Section 22 of the Children Act 1989).
+This includes a 'looked-after child' or a child who was previously looked-after, but immediately after being looked-after became subject to an adoption, child arrangements, or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Families who have exceptional medical or social needs that make it essential that their child attends Bisham CE Academy rather than any other school. - 3.
-Children with a normal home address in the designated area of the school (map available from the school). - 4.
+Children with a normal home address in the designated area of the school. - 4.
 Children with a normal home address outside the designated area of the school and with a sibling on roll at the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5.
 Children where a parent is an active member of a Christian Church. - 6.
 Children whose parents are employed by the Academy Trust at this site. - 7.
 Children with a normal home address within the former ecclesiastical parish of Bisham. - 8.
 All other children